Computationally Efficient Replicable Learning of Parities and Applications: Introduction

-In this work, we make progress on understanding the computational connections between privacy and replicability.
-It is known that these stability notions are statistically equivalent~\citep{ghazi2021user,bun2023stability,kalavasis2023statistical}, i.e., the existence of a sample-efficient algorithm for a statistical task satisfying one notion implies the existence of a sample-efficient algorithm satisfying the other.
+Turning to the relationship between replicability and privacy, these stability notions are known to be statistically equivalent~\citep{ghazi2021user,bun2023stability,kalavasis2023statistical}, i.e., the existence of a sample-efficient algorithm for a statistical task satisfying one notion implies the existence of a sample-efficient algorithm satisfying the other.
 The computational picture, however, is not as clear.
 Efficient replicable algorithms imply efficient private ones, but ~\cite{bun2023stability} show that the converse cannot hold if rerandomizable public-key cryptography (e.g., the Goldwasser-Micali cryptosystem) exists.
 Furthermore, they show that cryptographic assumptions are necessary for their separation, proving that if one-way functions do not exist, a private algorithm can always be efficiently transformed into a replicable one via correlated sampling.
 Whether the existence of one-way functions is sufficient for the separation, or if public-key cryptography is required, remains an interesting open problem.
 Whether there exists a useful characterization of learning tasks for which efficient private learning algorithms exist, but replicable algorithms imply cryptographic adversaries also remains open.
 We know, for instance, that any learning task admitting an efficient statistical query (SQ) algorithm admits an efficiently replicable one, by the replicable statistical query procedure of~\cite{impagliazzo2022reproducibility}.
 And, to the best of our knowledge, all PAC learning tasks that are known to have efficient replicable algorithms also admit efficient SQ algorithms.
+One may then wonder if SQ learnable classes are exactly the classes which are computationally efficiently learnable under both privacy and replicability.
+This further motivates the question of whether efficient replicable algorithms exist for parities, since efficient private algorithms are known for this problem even under the strong notion of pure differential privacy (where the $\delta$ parameter of $(\varepsilon, \delta)$-DP is taken to be 0)~\citep{kasiviswanathan2011can}.